Sonic Colors: Reception

 Some aspects of the game were criticized, however.
-Writing for Destructoid, Jim Sterling described Sonic Colors as "terribly designed".
+Writing for Destructoid, James Stephanie Sterling described Sonic Colors as "terribly designed".
 They criticized the controls and physics, and felt the developers had not addressed problems present in previous games and concluded that the game was poor.
 Gies, Hernandez, Meyer, Turi, and Keast criticized the game's high difficulty level, with Keast going as far to describe it as "hardcore".
 Both Gies and Douglas spoke negatively of the co-op Eggman's Sonic Simulator; Gies described it as not fun, and Douglas called it "ugly" and ultimately concluded that the multiplayer was weak.
 Douglas also made note of the boss fights as being repetitive.

 Regarding the game as a whole, critics felt that Sonic Colors was one of the best entries in the Sonic series.
 IGN declared it one of the best games available for the Wii, and awarded it their "Quick Fix" award of 2010.
 Douglas concluded that "Wii owners shouldn't miss an opportunity to play with Sonic at his best".
 Empire considered Colors a return to form for the series, whose popularity had declined in recent years following a number of poorly received games such as the 2006 reboot.